Jozhua Vertrouwd

-Jozhua Thomayo Vertrouwd (born 21 August 2004) is a Dutch footballer who plays as a left-back for club Rayo Vallecano, on loan from CD Castellón.
+Jozhua Thomayo Vertrouwd (born 21 August 2004) is a Dutch professional footballer who plays as either a centre-back or a left-back for club Rayo Vallecano.

 Career

 Born in Amsterdam, Vertrouwd played for the youth sides of Fortuna Wormerveer, AZ Alkmaar and HVV Hollandia before joining FC Volendam in 2020.
 After playing for Jong Volendam in the Tweede Divisie, he made his first team debut on 25 February 2022, coming on as a second-half substitute for Achraf Douiri in a 4–1 Eerste Divisie home routing of Helmond Sport.